RECOVER your wild heart and mind, RESTORE your connection to Nature,

 Payments may be made via check, cash, PayPal or credit card.

 The $75 application fee and $600 hold deposit to reserve your space is non-refundable.

-Anyone withdrawing from the program in writing before March 1, 2019 will be refunded 75% of any fees currently paid (minus the application fee and hold deposit)
+Anyone withdrawing from the program in writing before March 1, 2020 will be refunded 75% of any fees currently paid (minus the application fee and deposit)

-Anyone on a monthly payment plan who decides to “drop” the program at any point will not receive any refund.
+Anyone on a monthly payment plan who decides to withdraw from the program at any point will not receive any refund.